-None of these life experiences or lifelong friendships would have happened if there wasn’t The Trail.
-Major life decisions were made while running on the trail.
-After eight marathons and two foot surgeries, I slowed down and now am a trail walker.
+None of these life experiences or lifelong friendships would have happened without the Trail.
+Major life decisions were made while running on the Trail.
+After eight marathons and two foot surgeries, I slowed down and now am a Trail walker.
 A smile still appears on my face with joy in my heart when I park my car for a walk.

-The 2012 trail is still just as special to me… a slower way to enjoy my friends, cherish the very familiar scenery, see the younger runners enjoying their miles as I did or just a lovely moving meditation.
+The Trail is still just as special to me… a slower way to enjoy my friends, cherish the very familiar scenery, see the younger runners enjoying their miles as I did, or just a lovely moving meditation.